Travel by Van in this Epic Colorado Road Trip featuring Mountains, Dunes, and Canyons

 Pickup/Dropoff Times

 This actually equates to money – so it’s important!
 Look at the company’s pick-up and drop-off times.
-Many of the companies I looked at had hours like a hotel – pick up had to be after 3 or 4 PM and drop off had to be before 10 AM.
-This affected my ability to do the route I wanted to do – it meant I couldn’t get very far that first night, and the last night I had to be staying right outside of Denver to get the van unpacked and back in time.
+Many of the companies I looked at had hours like a hotel – pick up had to be after 3 or 4 PM, and drop off had to be before 10 AM.
+This affected my ability to do the route I wanted to do – it meant I couldn’t get very far that first night, and the last night, I had to stay right outside of Denver to get the van unpacked and back in time.

 Native Campervans offered great pickup/drop-off times.
 You could pick your van up as early as 10 AM and drop it off as late as 4 PM.
-That meant that I could rent the van for 7 nights – but have 8 full days of travel…bonus!
+That meant that I could rent the van for seven nights – but have eight full days of travel…bonus!

 Are the Extras Included?

 Actually, I hesitate to call these things extras…bedding, pillows, and kitchenware are not extras to me if you are renting a campervan.
-Make sure you check out what is included with the rental cost they are quoting – many places didn’t include these things and they were extra.
-Native Campervans did include everything you needed for a kitchen (and it was good quality!), as well as 2 propane bottles for cooking.
-They also included sheets and a heavy blanket and pillows all squeaky clean when you picked it up.
+Make sure you check out what is included with the rental cost they are quoting – many places didn’t include these things, and they were extra.
+Native Campervans did include everything you needed for a kitchen (and it was good quality!), as well as two propane bottles for cooking.
+They also included sheets, a heavy blanket, and pillows, all squeaky clean when you picked it up.
 And finally, every Native Campervan rental comes with camp chairs and a table!

 There are other extras you can rent that I really believe are ‘extras’ – like bicycle racks, stand-up paddle boards, and more.